pygfx/pygfx/CONTRIBUTING.md

 ## What can be contributed?

-At this time, the project is still in a somewhat experimental fase of development.
+At this time, the project is still in a somewhat experimental phase of development.
 Some parts of the architecture are not settled yet, and several decisions about the API are yet to be made.
 Further the API is not complete yet.